red-collar-official/flutter_kore/packages/umvvm/doc/testing.md

 );
 ```

-More info about view models can be found [here](./view_model.md).
-About widgets you can read [here](./widget.md).
+More information about view models can be found [here](./view_model.md).
+About widgets, you can read [here](./widget.md).

-To check that event was sent and received you can use following methods:
+To check that an event was sent and received, you can use the following methods:

 ```dart
 app.eventBus.checkEventWasSent(EnsureCloseRequestedEvent);